ekedonald/Implementing-Load-Balancers-with-Nginx/README.md

 Nginx is a versatile software, it can act like a web server, reverse proxy and a load balancer depending on configuration.

 ## Implementing Nginx as a Basic Load Balancer between Two Web Servers

+### Prerequisite
+1. Ensure you have an AWS account.
+If you don't have an account, [sign up for AWS here.](https://portal.aws.amazon.com/billing/signup?type=enterprise#/start/email)

 The following steps are taken to implement Nginx as a basic load balancer between two web servers:

 ### Step 1: Provisioning the 1st Apache Web Server